24073779g/COMP5241-lab2/lab2_writeup.md

 - Frontend: updated `src/static/index.html` to show and edit event date/time, add Translate UI, and a Generate Notes button.
 - Backend routes and models updated in `src/routes` and `src/models` to support new features.

+- Fixed import and dependency issues that prevented the app from starting on Vercel (see "Deployment troubleshooting" below).
+- Integrated a Quill rich-text editor in the frontend so note content is stored/edited as HTML.
+See frontend notes below for XSS and image-upload considerations.

 Key edited/added files
 - `supabase/schema.sql` — DB schema + ALTER statements to add `event_date` and `event_time`.
 - `src/models/note.py` — Note model now includes `event_date` and `event_time`.
 - `src/routes/note.py` — Notes endpoints: create, update, list, single note, and new `POST /api/notes/generate` endpoint.
 Also improved tag handling.
 - `src/routes/translate.py` — New translation endpoints and multi-backend support (LibreTranslate + GitHub Models).
 - `src/static/index.html` — UI changes: date/time inputs, Translate panel, Generate Notes button, JS handlers.
+- `src/lib/supabase_client.py` — now initializes Supabase safely: it no longer raises at import time when environment variables are missing (provides a runtime error when used).
+This prevents Vercel function import-time crashes.
+- `requirements.txt` — added `Flask-SQLAlchemy` so the runtime has the required package on Vercel.

 ## How to run locally (quick)
 1. Install dependencies (make sure the active environment is correct):